 Manuel Fernández-Götz - Biography#

-My main areas of interest are Iron Age and Roman societies in Europe, the archaeology of identities, early urbanism, and conflict archaeology.
-I have authored over 230 publications, and directed fieldwork projects in Germany, Spain, the UK, and Croatia.
-In recognition of this research, I was awarded the Philip Leverhulme Prize (2016) and the Royal Society of Edinburgh’s Thomas Reid Medal (2021).
-I have also held visiting scholar positions at Cambridge, Oxford, London, Brown, Paris, Amsterdam, Frankfurt, and Berlin, and taught as visiting staff at Beijing and Munich.
-I am currently PI of the Leverhulme Trust-funded project “Beyond Walls: Reassessing Iron Age and Roman Encounters in Northern Britain”.
+Manuel Fernández-Götz's main areas of interest are Iron Age and Roman societies in Europe, the archaeology of identities, early urbanism, and conflict archaeology.
+He has authored over 250 publications, and directed fieldwork projects in Germany, Spain, the UK, and Croatia.
+In recognition of this research, he was awarded the Philip Leverhulme Prize (2016), the Royal Society of Edinburgh’s Thomas Reid Medal (2021), and the Friedrich Wilhelm Bessel Research Award (2026).
+He has also held visiting scholar positions at Cambridge, London, Brown, Paris, Amsterdam, Frankfurt, and Berlin, and taught as visiting staff at Beijing and Munich.
+From 2021 to 2025 he was PI of the Leverhulme Trust-funded project “Beyond Walls: Reassessing Iron Age and Roman Encounters in Northern Britain”.